stu-smith/blender-exr-to-mp4/README.md

 Converts a ZIP of Blender EXR files into an MP4 video.

 Why do we need to do this?
 When using network rendering, the final output is a ZIP of EXR files.
-Unfortunately, those EXR files are multi-channel, and cannot be easily converted to an MP4, either with Blender, or with ffmpeg.
+Unfortunately, those EXR files are multi-channel, and cannot be easily directly converted to an MP4, either with Blender, or with ffmpeg.

-Currently this utility is Windows-only.
+Current limitations:

+* Windows-only;
+* Only creates lossless H.264 videos.

+Both of the above limitations would be very simple to fix; however I just don't have time right now.
+If you do fix them, please send a pull request and I'll be very grateful!

 I have included a custom WHL file from: https://www.lfd.uci.edu/~gohlke/pythonlibs/

 ## Installation